chharvey/counterpoint/docs/spec/data-types.md

 The objects that any given Tuple type describes are `Tuple` objects whose items’ types match up with the invariants in the sequence in order.
 Tuples have a static size, are ordered, and are 0-origin indexable by Integers.
-The invariants of a Tuple type are restricted to value types.

 #### Record Types
 A **Record** type describes instances of [`Record`](./intrinsics.md#record) and is parameterized by